tendermint/tendermint/spec/p2p/v0.34/switch.md

 There is a call back to the reactor, in which the switch passes itself to the reactor.

-For some reason, the added reactor is returned by this method.

 ## RemoveReactor

 The reactor is disassociated from the set of channel ids it employs.